Mikkola School

 Urhea activities in Vantaa lower secondary schools and Sotunki Upper Secondary School support the coordination of schooling and athletics of children and young people that take part in goal-oriented athletic operations.

-Working life-oriented basic education familiarises students with working life already during their basic education.
+Working life-oriented basic education familiarises students with working life already during their basic education!
 The studies of working-life oriented basic education alternate on-the-job training periods at workplaces with teaching at school.

 Accessibility